ekulxam/enchancement-unbound/README.md

 - Remove Movement Boost Limit : Prevents Enchancement from putting a cap on movement buffs gained from adrenaline.
 [Default = false, My Recommendation = true]
 - Adrenaline Speed Multiplier : The adrenaline speed boost will be multiplied by this amount.
 Doesn't do a lot without Remove Adrenaline Movement Boost Limit.
 [Default = 0.05, My Recommendation = 0.15]
 - Return Curse Patch : Curse Patch is applied to the game.
 All enchantable items can have a regular enchantment, plus unlimited curses.
 Curses do not count towards the enchantment limit.
 [Default = false, My Recommendation = TRUE, I TRIED SO HARD TO MAKE THIS ONE, YOU SHOULD DEFINITELY REAP THE BENEFITS]
+- Horseshoes: Allows all horse armor to be enchanted with vanilla and enchancement boot enchantments.
+Provides support for all vanilla and enchancement enchantments except for Gale.
+Does not support other modded enchantments.
+Also adds horse armor glint.
+[Default = false, My Recommendation = true]

 ### CLIENT:
 - Brimstone Size Limit (purely visual) : Brimstone size scales with damage, so this puts a cap on how big brimstone can render (does not actually change the hitbox or raycast size of the brimstone).
 [Default = 50, My Recommendation = 50]